Agriculture in Sudan: History

 Around 4000 B.C. there was harvesting of wild grains, fishing, hunting, and the domestication of sheep, goats and dogs.
 The harvesting of wild grains was well established in Nubia, especially during wet seasons.
 From about 3000 B.C. migrants brought the technique of simple tilling and cultivation to the area of modern Kordofan.
 Cultivation also spread to the Ethiopians highlands, which spurred the Nilotes to come down to more hospitable plains of the present Sudan region.
 By 2000 B.C. pastoralism had arrived with the long-horned cattle and products such as milk and butter were added to diets.
 During the Meroitic Empire, while lasted from 750 B.C. to 350 A.D., agriculture was not longer limited to the Nile valley and expanded to areas such as the Butana plain which offered fertile clay.
 On the plain dura, sorghum and vulgare was grown for the first time and advancements enabled the construction of canals and sophisticated irrigation networks.
 Cotton was introduced in 400 B.C. and a textiles industry flourished for several centuries.
 Around the time of the Egyptian invasion in 1820, agriculture transformation had occurred with respect to irrigation, improved utilization of the rain lands, and new exotic crop species.
 Egyptian markets were also responsible for increased agricultural output.
 During the Mahdiya War (1881-1899) much of agriculture was abandoned as people fled.
 Soon after in the early 1900s cotton rapidly expanded due to high demand from the British.
 In 1937, the completion of the Jebel Aulia Dam, 50 Km South of Khartoum, transformed agricultural production.

+The Gezira Scheme, which originated as a pilot cotton-growing project in 1911 during the Anglo-Egyptian period, expanded into one of the world’s largest irrigation projects.
+The completion of the Sennar Dam in 1925 enabled a major expansion of irrigated cotton cultivation and played a significant role in the modernization of Sudanese agriculture during the twentieth century.